shanzi/algo-notes/useful_knowledge/common_ancester_of_two_nodes_in_tree.md

-# Common Ancester of Tree
+# Common Ancester of Two Nodes in Tree

 Common Ancester of Tree is said to be a very common problem asked during an interview.
 This problem is not a hard one, but there are still several points should be carefully